As a prospective student from outside the United States, you must

 recording or video projects that you have created, which exhibit an

 understanding of music, video, and multimedia recording and production.
-Portfolios should be submitted to our upload page, under "Portfolio Submission", by February 1.
+Portfolios should be submitted to our upload page, under "Portfolio Submission", by December 11 (extended deadline).

 To submit an undergraduate portfolio, click here and go to "Portfolio Submission".